Ellednera/MapSearching/README.md

 1.0.0

 ## Description
 Codes and assets for search algorithms.
-The codes here are meant to suite the project based on the Eclipse IDE and was coded under Windows 10.
-For the stand-alone codes, see [MapSearching](https://github.com/Ellednera/MapSearching) (the original codes were written and compilled manually and not developed under Eclipse)
+The codes here are the refined and extended version of the original one.
+The codes here are also meant to suite the project based on the Eclipse IDE.
+For the stand-alone i.e. original codes, see [MapSearching](https://github.com/Ellednera/MapSearching) (the original codes were written and compilled manually)

 Structure of the files:
  - ./assets/Station.java